 Why give to The Women's Center?

-Whether you are a first-time donor, or one that continues to offer us a lifeline, we need your help.
-This can be done as annual contributions, or through planned giving, a means of providing future financial support.
-For now, we ask you to forget the tax benefits in giving.
-Just think about the abused woman knocking at our door, the child who still loves her Daddy, the raped woman lying on a hospital bed, or the woman who believes that tonight is the time to die.
-Unfortunately, there are many of them.
+Whether you are a first-time donor, or one that has given faithfully for decades, we continue to need your help.
+This can be done through an annual contributions, or through planned giving - a means of providing future financial support.
+Although the tax benefits to you and your heirs may be significant, we ask you to focus on the abused woman knocking at our door, the child who blames them self for daddy hitting mommy, the raped woman lying on a hospital bed, or the woman who is on the verge of giving up hope and believes that tonight is the time to die.
+Unfortunately, there are many.
+Too many.

-A large number of our donors come from people of limited means, while a smaller number come from sizable estates.
-Contributions, whether large or small, reward the donor with the emotional satisfaction of helping someone in need.
-Giving can be as simple as tying your shoe, or more complicated, requiring the advice from your tax consultant.
+A large number of our donors are people of limited means, while a smaller number come from those possessing sizable estates.
+Contributions large or small reward the donor with the emotional satisfaction of helping someone in need.

 For those of you considering a planned gift - a gift that will extend your legacy well into the future - we ask you to read through the brochure below: